Illan Meslier: 2022–23 season

 Meslier's performance against Liverpool on 29 October 2022, in which he made nine saves to give his side a 2–1 away win and take them out of the relegation zone, saw him awarded the Premier League Man of the Match award.
 He made his 100th appearance for Leeds at home on 4 January 2023, in a 2–2 draw with West Ham United.

-Meslier conceded 22 goals in seven games during the month of April that year, during which the team took just four points from a possible 21 and resulted in the dismissal of head coach Javi Gracia.
+Meslier conceded 22 goals in seven games in April of that year, during which the team took just four points from a possible 21 which resulted in the dismissal of head coach Javi Gracia.
 With the arrival of Sam Allardyce in May 2023 — Leeds’ fourth manager of the 2022–23 season — Meslier saw no further action in the first team, being replaced by Joel Robles for the final four games of the season, from which the team gained a single point, demoting the side to the EFL Championship for the following season.

 2023–24 season

 Under newly appointed Leeds manager Daniel Farke, Meslier returned to being first-choice goalkeeper in the Championship.
 On 26 December 2023, Meslier received a red card after pushing Milutin Osmajić in the face in a match against Preston North End.
-Leeds finished 3rd overall in the Championship season, qualifying for the playoffs and making it through to the playoff final at Wembley Stadium for a chance to return to the Premier League.
-Meslier started the playoff final against Southampton, in which Leeds lost 1-0 to stay in the Championship.
+Leeds finished 3rd overall in the Championship season, qualifying for the playoffs and making it through to the play-off final at Wembley Stadium for a chance to return to the Premier League.
+Meslier started the play-off final against Southampton, in which Leeds lost 1–0 to stay in the Championship.

 2024–25 season

-Meslier remained as first-choice goalkeeper for Leeds in the 2024-25 season under Farke, playing in 39 of a possible 46 league matches as his side finished as Champions and earned direct promotion back into the Premier League.
+Meslier remained as first-choice goalkeeper for Leeds in the 2024–25 season under Farke, playing in 39 of a possible 46 league matches as his side finished as Champions and earned direct promotion back into the Premier League.
 However, he was dropped for the final 7 matches of the season in favour of Karl Darlow after an error-filled performance on 29 March 2025 against Swansea City, leading to speculation over his future at the club.